AJRyder/TRIPLE-TRIAD/README.md

 # TRIPLE-TRIAD

+Technologies Used
+Javascript/Jquery
+HTML
+CSS

 What is triple triad?

-A mini-game from Final Fantasy 8 that utilizes cards to play against one another.
+A mini-game from Final Fantasy 8 that utilizes cards to play against one another on a gameboard.
 The card with the greater numbered side it is touching on a hand, "captures" the card and adds to their score/subtracts from the opponent score.

 Players are represented by blue, CPU is represented by red.